Upsala–Lenna Jernväg: History

-SRJmf Society
+SRJmf

-The SRJmf society was formed in 1968 with the main purpose of saving rolling stock from the SRJ/DHJ network for excursion traffic.
+The society SRJmf was formed in 1968 with the main purpose of saving rolling stock from the SRJ/DHJ network for excursion traffic.
 Initially, the society was based in Stockholm and ran excursions on different parts of the network.
-As the SJ started to close down parts of the network discussions about converting various parts to heritage railway was discussed.
-Finsta-Syninge on the Rimbo-Norrtälje branch, closed in 1967, was a strong candidate as was Faringe-Gimo.
+As the SJ started to close parts of the network discussions about converting various parts to heritage railway was discussed.
+Finsta–Syninge on the Rimbo–Norrtälje branch, closed in 1967, was a strong candidate as was Faringe–Gimo.

-As SJ in the early 1970s started to construct the new standard gauge line from Hargshamn to Hallstavik, the society realized that the Uppsala-Rimbo-Hallstavik line would no longer be used for freight traffic, providing the society the opportunity to start traffic on the scenic line close to Uppsala.
+As SJ in the early 1970s started to construct the new standard gauge line from Hargshamn to Hallstavik, the society realized that the Uppsala–Rimbo–Hallstavik line would no longer be used for freight traffic, providing the society the opportunity to start traffic on the scenic line close to Uppsala.

 With the aid of the Municipality of Uppsala, traffic started on Sundays in the summer of 1974 when freight trains did not run.
-Three years later the Hargshamn-Hallstavik line was opened and all traffic ceased on the Uppsala-Rimbo-Hallstavik line.
-The society could then take over the line Uppsala-Länna-Faringe, with the City of Uppsala as owner of the track and with the former junction Faringe serving as the headquarters with workshop facilities.
+Three years later the Hargshamn–Hallstavik line was opened and all traffic ceased on the Uppsala–Rimbo–Hallstavik line.
+The society could then take over the line Uppsala–Länna–Faringe, with the City of Uppsala as owner of the track and with the former junction Faringe serving as the headquarters with workshop facilities.
 The tracks between Faringe and Rimbo were removed in 1978.

 Current traffic

 Presently traffic is run Sundays in June to early September, expanded to four days a week in July; a great number of school excursions and other charters are run in late May and throughout the year.

 A typical Sunday sees two steam-hauled trains and one motorcar train, augmented by veteran buses transiting to Fjällnora open air baths.

-Weekdays mostly resemble Sundays; one of the steam hauled trains might be replaced by a diesels.
+Weekdays mostly resemble Sundays; one of the steam-hauled trains might be replaced by a diesels.
 However, there is usually an early extra connection to Faringe and the Thun's outlet store.